Tobias0110/EVN_Kaifa_ESP_MQTT/README.md

 DSLM/COSEM decryption key (meter key) || Decryption key to decipher the MBus data packets provided by the power company |

 > **Note**
-> When reconnecting the microcontroller PCB to the interface PCB make sure that the pins align correctly.
+> When reconnecting the micro-controller PCB to the interface PCB make sure that the pins align correctly.
 > Also check that the USB connector points in the direction of the M-Bus connector.
 Wrong positioning can result in a short and damage the microcontroler.

 ## 🌍 Configuration via webpage
-After initial setup with the sereial interface and having the ESP connected to the wifi, you can connect to the configuration webpage.
+After initial setup with the serial interface and having the ESP connected to the wifi, you can connect to the configuration webpage.
 To access it you need the passkey you set before.

-Due to memory limitation of the ESP8266 only a single TLS tunnnel can be used at once.
+Due to memory limitation of the ESP8266 only a single TLS tunnel can be used at once.
 As one is needed for the secure mqtt connection, there are no resources left for the webserver.
-Therefore an alternative security scheme is used and the page is hosten as plain HTTP.
+Therefore an alternative security scheme is used and the page is hosted as plain HTTP.
 This means, that all your settings are always transmitted encrypted and unreadable to others.

 For security reasons, especially sensitive fields are not automatically populated